icinganalysis/icinganalysis.github.io/content/basics/water_drops.md

 depending on factors such as the water drop size and object size, airspeed, air pressure, and others.
 The water collection efficiency can also be zero for some cases (such as very small water drops, a very large object, and a low airspeed).

+<a name="figure-collection-efficiency"></a>

 Collection efficiency is the ratio of the area of impingement to the frontal area (Em or Percentage Catch in the figure below):